A couple owner comments about Dolby Vision flickering problems with some Kino Lorber 4K discs saying no change.

 Preparing the USB Flash Drive for Firmware Update:

 I unzip the firmware download file and copy it to the root of a FAT formatted USB flash drive.
 After powering on the UB420, connecting the USB flash drive results in a reboot and rapidly flashing red LED during the update process, which takes several minutes - be patient.
-(The UB420 firmware update took over 5 minutes.)
+(My UB420 firmware update took just over 5 minutes.)

 The UB420 firmware update is finished when the red LED repeats a series of 3 flashes, pause, 3 flashes.
 Then Power OFF and remove the USB Flash drive before powering ON again.